Lost-Entrepreneur439/7420_patches/README.md

 # Exynos 7420 patches for LineageOS 18.1
 These are patches for Exynos 7420, mainly to get it building right

-These aren't strictly needed, however improve the performance of the device greatly.
+** THESE PATCHES ARE MANDATORY FOR BOOTING, YOU CANNOT JUST SKIP THEM. **

-Validated to work on Lineage 18.1 as of Feb 2024
+Validated to work on crDroid 7 as of May 2025

 # Steps to apply
-1. Extract files to ~/7420_patches-lineage-18.1.
+1. Extract files to ~/7420_patches-11.0.
-2. Copy apply.sh to the root of your lineage 20 sources.
+2. Copy apply.sh to the root of your crdroid 7 sources.
 3. Mark apply.sh as executable
 ```
 sudo chmod +x apply.sh